Kbentley8/Budget-Tracker/README.md

 ## Installation

-The clone the repo to a local machine, the user must first install their depencies by runninng  the following command:
+To clone the repo to a local machine, the user must first install their dependencies by runninng  the following command:

     npm i